 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 Rotator cuff injuries are most often caused by progressive wear and tear of the tendon tissue over time.
 Repetitive overhead activity or prolonged bouts of heavy lifting can irritate or damage the tendon.
 The rotator cuff can also be injured in a single incident during falls or accidents.

 The following factors may increase the risk of having a rotator cuff injury:

 - Age.
 The risk of a rotator cuff injury increases with age.
 Rotator cuff tears are most common in people older than 60.

 - Some occupations.
 Jobs that require repetitive overhead arm motions, such as carpentry or house painting, can damage the rotator cuff over time.

 - Certain sports.
 Some types of rotator cuff injuries are more common in people who participate in sports like baseball, tennis and weight-lifting.

 - Family history.
 There may be a genetic component involved with rotator cuff injuries as they appear to occur more commonly in certain families.

-Without treatment, rotator cuff disease may lead to permanent stiffness or weakness and may result in progressive degeneration of the shoulder joint.
+Without treatment, rotator cuff problems may lead to permanent loss of motion or weakness of the shoulder joint.